 Some people worry that an ADHD diagnosis means that they'll be labeled somehow and never be able to feel normal.
 They might be in denial and think that "trying harder" is all they need to do.
 But this attitude leads to burnout and depression quickly.
 It's far better to seek out an adult ADHD assessment and confirm your condition so that you can treat it effectively.

 If you're curious whether you have ADHD, you can take an ADHD test online as a first step.
-An ADHD online test should never substitute for a doctor's diagnosis, but it can help push you in the direction of seeking out a formal diagnosis if you're not sure.
+An ADHD online test should never substitute for a doctor's diagnosis or professional services, but it can help push you in the direction of seeking out a formal diagnosis if you're not sure.
+It can also help you cope with your feelings, and validate your experiences.
 If your answers suggest that you may have ADHD, the next step is to schedule an evaluation.

 Who Can Perform An ADHD Evaluation?